tebmed/privBench/inconsistent-custom-permission-definition/README.md

 The developper created a custom permission with a `normal` privilege level.
 He later updated it to a `dangerous` privilege level and put it into a standart Android group.

+## Recommendation

+- To ensure the successful execution of the attack scenario, use one of the specified API levels mentioned above.

+- You can execute the apps by building the open-source project using an IDE plugin (such as Android Studio) or by directly utilizing the APK files found in the 'apks' folder.

 ## References